-In order to understand why, when and how we repot bonsai trees it is worth understanding what the bonsai tree roots do.
+In order to understand why, when, and how we repot bonsai trees, it is important to understand what the bonsai tree roots do.

-Roots serve a number of functions – they secure the tree so it can grow, allow for nutrient and water to be absorbed and store energy, water and nutrients for the tree.
+Roots serve a number of functions – they secure the tree so it can grow, allow for nutrients and water to be absorbed, and store energy, water, and nutrients for the tree.
 Bear these in mind when you repot and you will quickly be able to understand why you need to do something.

-Trees grow in balance so if the roots can’t grow due to being pot bound then the upper tree will slow as well.
-Bonsai trees are kept small more by pruning and shaping rather than allowing to become pot bound.
-A solid pot bound root ball struggles to absorb moisture and will have poor aeration.
+Trees grow in balance so if the roots can’t grow due to being pot bound then the upper tree growth will slow as well.
+Bonsai trees are kept small by pruning and shaping rather than allowing to become pot bound.
+A solid pot-bound root ball struggles to absorb moisture and will have poor aeration.

 If you are increasing pot size or moving it into a new one then make sure you have the correct pot before start.